francisco-solis99/codepen-clone/README.md

 A static clone of one of my favorite tools for make code online, codepen

 ## Demo 🚀
-Right [here](https://francisco-solis99.github.io/codepen-clone/) you can see the demo
+Right [here](https://francisco-solis99.github.io/codepen-clone/) you can see the demo for mobile or dekstop view

 ## Tech Stack 👌
 - HTML